QMSS-G5063-2022/calvinzyl.github.io/README.md

   - Term-frequency & Sentiment Analysis
   - Topic modeling (LDA)

-Our github page of rendered html: https://qmss-g5063-2022.github.io/Group_Y_NFT/Final_Project.html <br>

 (Note: we used the reveal.javascript presetation framework in RMarkdown so there are lots of automatically generated files that are messy to handle with.
-For your convenience, please just click the GitHub IO link above to see our rendered HTML output.)
+For your convenience, please just click RMarkdown and knitted HTML files for simplicity.)